rayadamas/blockchain-developer-bootcamp-final-project/README.md

 ---
 **Writing Contract**
 1. Create a file named `sardaukar.sol` under the contracts directory in your code editor
+- Refer to code in:

 Initialize Local Blockchain Environment to Test
 1. Go into the `scripts` directory and make a file named `run.js`
+- Refer to code in:
 2. Run: `npx hardhat run scripts/run.js`
 *Run this any time code is altered to ensure its functionality*